suet-lee/suet-lee.github.io/_posts/2020-6-13-Deploying-a-classification-model.md

     - fastai
 ---

-*In which we deploy our classifier to a cloud server*
+*In which we deploy our classifier to a cloud server.*

 I thought training the classifier was the difficult part but it turns out that deployment was the real test...
 Here I record the steps I took and issues I encountered to get my classifier 'whats-that-tree' working in the cloud as a reminder to self, and to help anyone who might have similar issues!

 ## Setup